Aligning intelligence…

 Malta was among the first EU states to designate a national competent authority.
 The MDIA enforces the AI Act via L.N.
 226 of 2025, giving businesses clear regulatory guidance from day one.

-Test innovative AI and blockchain products under regulatory supervision.
-The sandbox offers compliance guidance, good-faith protections, and early-mover positioning before full enforcement in August 2026.
+Test emerging AI and blockchain products under regulatory supervision.
+The sandbox offers compliance guidance, good-faith protections, and early-mover positioning before the Act's transparency obligations apply in August 2026.

 The Innovative Technology Arrangements and Services certification provides market credibility for AI and blockchain products, signalling regulatory alignment to clients and partners.